interkosmos/fortran-tcdb/README.md

-# f08tcdb: Fortran 2008 Interface to Tokyo Cabinet
+# fortran-tcdb: Fortran 2008 Interface to Tokyo Cabinet
 A collection of ISO C binding interfaces to the
 [Tokyo Cabinet](https://fallabs.com/tokyocabinet/) key-value database for Fortran 2008.
 At the moment, only hash databases are supported.
 The interfaces are split